ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 ---
 layout: post
-title:  "Finding broken slots in popular Python libraries"
+title:  "Finding broken slots in popular Python libraries (and so can you!)"
 date:   2022-01-03
 ---